Updated July 27, 2020

-Building on the elimination of interest on B.C. student loans, beginning in September 2020, a new needs-based, up-front B.C.
+Building on the elimination of interest on B.C. student loans, beginning on August 1, 2020, a new needs-based, up-front B.C.
 Access Grant will remove barriers to post-secondary education and training and provide non-repayable financial support for students at B.C. public post-secondary institutions.

 Frequently Asked Questions